rpunet/coding_problems/README.md

 # coding_problems
-LeetCode problems and challenges in language C
+LeetCode collection of problems and challenges in language C

 **COMPARE VERSION NUMBERS**
 (C)
-Compare two version numbers version1 and version2.
+*Compare two version numbers version1 and version2.*

 If version1 > version2 return 1; if version1 < version2 return -1;otherwise return 0.

 You may assume that the version strings are non-empty and contain only digits and the . character.